Cast Stone Precast Concrete columns

 Choice of manufacturing method

-Sizes: Components produced using the semidry method are limited in size with face dimensions of Ashlar units normally no greater than 1200x600mm.
+Sizes: Components produced using napa Valley precast the semidry method are limited in size with face dimensions of Ashlar units normally no greater than 1200x600mm.
 This is mainly because of the fact a semi dry mix is used, which require rapid and rigorous compaction with hand held pneumatic tampers.
 The semidry method of production is best suited to traditionally sized ashlars quoins, sills, copings, door and window surrounds, etc.

 Structural requirements: Components requiring reinforcement which is more complex than a few straight bars or a layer of fabric reinforcement, must be produced using the wet cast method of production.
 This is because it is difficult to achieve thorough compaction of semidry mixes around congested reinforcement.

-Appearance: Cast stone can replicate a variety of cast stone Colors and Textures .
+Appearance: Napa Valley Cast stone can replicate a variety of cast stone Colors and Textures .
 The semidry method of production is used to simulate limestones and sandstones.
 Where a component has a particularly intricate pattern or profile including slender projections, precast concrete may have to be used in preference to the 'semidry' method.
-Good color matching between components can be achieved by both methods, although textural differences become apparent at close range.
+Good color matching between components can be achieved by both methods, although fineline precast textural differences become apparent at close range.

 Economics: Rapid production rates with frequent reuse of molds are possible with cast stone produced using semidry mixes.
-Where as with the Wet Cast process a higher number of concrete molds is required to achieve the same casting program, but careful thought a planning stages of the contract can minimize the number of concrete molds.
+Where as with the Wet Cast process a higher number of San Francisco concrete molds is required to achieve the same casting program, but careful thought a planning stages of the contract can minimize the number of concrete molds.
 In Fact an additional 2-3 weeks extra lead-time for standard or semi standard products can sometimes be all that is needed to achieve the same casting program.

 Comparison between the semidry and wet methods